Mayzox/Multi-Layer-Encryption-System-/README.md

-# Multi-Layer-Encryption-System-
+# Multi-Layer Encryption System v1.0
 🇺🇸

-Multi-Layer Encryption System v2.0
+Multi-Layer Encryption System v1.0
 An interactive Python script to encrypt and decrypt messages with a unique key, using the cryptography.fernet library to ensure security.
 The console interface is colored thanks to colorama and offers a simple and efficient user experience.